benedekrozemberczki/SimGNN/README.md

 ### Examples
 The following commands learn a neural network and score on the test set.

-Training a GAM model on the default dataset.
+Training a SimGNN model on the default dataset.
 Saving predictions and logs at default paths.
 ```
 python src/main.py
 ```